ardanlabs/gotraining/topics/go/README.md

 Micro-Optimizations are about squeezing every ounce of performance as possible.
 When code is written with this as the priority, it is very difficult to write code that is readable, simple or idiomatic.
 You are writing clever code that may require the unsafe package or you may need to drop into assembly.

 [Example Micro Optimization](https://play.golang.org/p/D_bImirgXL)

 ---

-### Mistakes

-_"Mistakes are an inevitable consequence of doing something new and, as such, should be seen as valuable; without them, we'd have no originality." - Ed Catmull (President of Pixar)_

----